Chart Color Schemes

 Treeby is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Treeby has a high level of cultural diversity, with 35.0% of its population speaking a language other than English at home and 46.8% born overseas.
-Christianity is the predominant religion in Treeby, accounting for 44.8% of people.
-Hinduism is notably overrepresented, comprising 8.3%, compared to the Greater Perth average of 1.9%.
+Treeby has a high cultural diversity, with 35.0% speaking a language other than English at home and 46.8% born overseas.
+Christianity is the main religion in Treeby, comprising 44.8%.
+Hinduism is overrepresented, making up 8.3%, compared to Greater Perth's average of 2.5%.

 Frequently Asked Questions - Diversity